LIBRARYYou are here:

 All the library resources can be seen on our Eclipse Online Library System which can be accessed both at home and in school.

-This provides students with access 24 hours a day, 7 days a week, to hand-picked helpful websites and books that can help with their studies, along with a multitude of books and e-books to read for pleasure and as part of the Accelerated Reading Scheme within the school (further details below).
+This provides students with access 24 hours a day, 7 days a week, to hand-picked helpful websites and books that can help with their studies, along with a multitude of books to read for pleasure and as part of the Accelerated Reading Scheme within the school (further details below).

 Students are able to browse and reserve books, read news, submit reviews, or look at current and past loans, at school and at home.

 HOW TO ACCESS THE ECLIPSE ONLINE LIBRARY SYSTEM

 Our Eclipse online library service, with access to hand-picked helpful websites, is available 24 hours a day, 7 days a week and can be accessed in one of two ways: